gijzelaerr/kliko/doc/introduction.rst

 Introduction
 ============

-KLIKO is a specification, validator and parser for the Scientific Compute Container specification.
-KLIKO is written in Python.
+Kliko is a specification, validator and parser for the Scientific Compute Container specification.
+Kliko is written in Python.

 This documentation is intended for the developer who wants to package up a piece of software into a Kliko container.

-installation
+Installation
 ============

 Development of Kliko is done on `github <https://github.com/gijzelaerr/kliko>`_.
 You can install Kliko inside a docker